My goal in this market report is to bring clarity to understanding our Somerset County real estate market through my local expertise.

-- The rebound that started in June 2020 has continued through late fall of 2022 and is now slowing to a more normal to declining pace, making it look more kike the pre-pandemic market (but, when you have been going at 85 MPH returning to 65 MPH seems like it has slowed down considerably).
+- The rebound that started in June 2020 has continued through the fall of 2022 and is slowing to a more normal to declining pace in early 2023, making it look more like the pre-pandemic market (but when you have been going at 85 MPH, returning to 65 MPH seems like it has slowed down considerably).

 - Many possible sellers are experiencing difficulty in finding other suitable housing themselves and now adjusting to the higher interest levels.
-They sort of get in their own way in not wanting to list until they can find and justify it.
+They get in their own way in not want to list until they can find and justify it.

-- The current month’s supply of inventory in Hunterdon and Somerset County is still just under two months, and this is due to the extremely quick sales of the fewer new listings as they come on the market, which is called velocity.
+- The current month’s supply of inventory in Hunterdon and Somerset County is still way under two months, and this is due to the rapid sales of the fewer new listings as they come on the market, which is called velocity.
 The market does still remain active.

-- Hunterdon and Somerset County have about 7% l and 2% less inventory, respectively, than we had a year ago.
+- Hunterdon and Somerset County have slightly less inventory than they had a year ago.

-- Unsold inventory in N.J. has slowly but steadily decreased state-wide since peaking in July at over 20,000 to just over 17,000 today.
+- Unsold inventory in N.J. has slowly but steadily decreased state-wide since peaking in July at over 20,000 to just under 13,000 today.

 - Decreases in inventory have occurred in many price points, with the under $400,000 market seeing the most considerable impact with 10% fewer homes and the $400K to $600K price tier seeing a decrease of 1%.

-- New housing has simply not kept up with our population growth.
+- New housing has not kept up with our population growth.

-- The economy is adjusting, and average Interest rates are holding for now at just around 7% for a 30-year conventional mortgage.
-A fifteen-year conventional mortgage rests at the 6% mark, and five-year arms are under the 5.8% range.
+- The economy is adjusting, and average Interest rates have climbed a bit for now to just under 6.5% for a 30-year conventional mortgage.
+A fifteen-year conventional mortgage rests around the 5.75% mark.
 Many buyers are considering attractive ARM rates as well as other buy-down plans as alternatives.

 - Also, we are now seeing additional activity to ease (or temper) the amount of mortgage-backed securities that the Fed buys each month, which will negatively affect rates going forward.
 In effect, the rates have also moved up due to this.

-- Based on the rising rates, we are seeing a drop in first-time buyer mortgages but are still active in restructuring debt and paying down high-interest items.
+- Based on the current rates, we are still seeing a drop in first-time buyer mortgage apps but are still active in restructuring debt and paying down high-interest items.

-- The fed’s efforts to slow things down are resulting in the above.
-As inflation starts to ease, so will interest rates.
+- The fed’s efforts to slow things down have resulted in the above.
+If inflation continues to rise, so will interest rates.

 National Job Front: